Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry: Approximation Performance

 To bound the size of $V_{\text{Greedy}}$, we identify a time during the execution of the algorithm at which only few vertices were added greedily, yet, the majority of the vertices were contained in small separated components (and were, therefore, part of $V_{\text{Exact}}$), and only few vertices remain to be added greedily.
-Since the algorithm processes the vertices by increasing radius, this point in time can be translated to a threshold radius $\rho$ in the hyperbolic disk (see Figure~\ref{fig:graph-sectors-merged}).
+Since the algorithm processes the vertices by increasing radius, this point in time can be translated to a threshold radius $\rho$ in the hyperbolic disk (see \Cref{fig:graph}).
 Therefore, we divide the hyperbolic disk into two regions: an \emph{inner disk} and an \emph{outer band}, containing vertices with radii below and above $\rho$, respectively.
 The threshold~$\rho$ is chosen such that a hyperbolic random graph decomposes into small components after removing the inner disk.
 When adding the first vertex from the outer band, greedily, we can assume that the inner disk is empty (since vertices of smaller radii were chosen before or removed as part of a small component).
 At this point, the majority of the vertices in the outer band were contained in small components, which have been solved exactly.
-Therefore, we obtain a valid upper bound on $|V_{\text{Greedy}}|$, by counting the total number of vertices in the inner disk and adding the number of vertices in the outer band that are contained in components that are not solved exactly (i.e., components whose size exceeds $\tau \log\log(n)$).
+In our analysis, we now overestimate the size of $V_{\text{Greedy}}$ by assuming that all remaining vertices are also added to the cover greedily.
+Therefore, we obtain a valid upper bound on $\vert V_{\text{Greedy}} \vert$, by counting the total number of vertices in the inner disk and adding the number of vertices in the outer band that are contained in components that are not solved exactly, i.e., components whose size exceeds $\tau \log\log(n)$.
 In the following, we show that both numbers are sublinear in $n$ with high probability.
-Together with the fact that an optimal vertex cover on hyperbolic random graphs, asymptotically almost surely, contains $\Omega(n)$ vertices~\cite{cfr-ggdsfn-16}, this implies $|V_{\text{Greedy}}| \in o(|C_{\text{OPT}}|)$.
+Together with the fact that an optimal vertex cover on hyperbolic random graphs, asymptotically almost surely, contains $\Omega(n)$ vertices~\cite{cfr-ggdsfn-16}, this implies $\vert V_{\text{Greedy}} \vert \in o(\vert C_{\text{OPT}} \vert)$.